 The package list files packagelist.head and packagelist.node contain lists of all packages installed on the head node and on the regular nodes.
 These lists are used to ensure that the same software is available on all nodes.
-The package lists are created during installation of the cm-config-intelcompliance-master package onto the head node and do not change unless explicitly regenerated.
+The package lists are created on the first boot, and do not change unless explicitly regenerated.